NikhileshT/Audio-Watermarking/README.md

 # Examples Taken :

-Image and the audio file are included in the repository.
+Image and the audio files are included in the repository.